 Take 3 tablespoonfuls of bottled or homemade root beer; add 1 lemon sliced and sugar to suit the taste.
 Place in a gallon jar, add a large lump of ice and fill the jar with water. —Sister Willoughby Felker, Leaf River, Ill.

 Aunt Babette's Cook Book (1889)

 Lemonades are among the earliest popular beverages.
-History records that honey-sweetened lemonade was sold by licensed vendors on the streets of Paris as early as 1676, and it was a favorite beverage throughout Europe.
+History records that honey-sweetened lemonade was being sold by licensed vendors on the streets of Paris as early as 1676, and it became a favorite beverage throughout Europe.

-In both Canada and the U.S., lemonade was the most popular refreshment in the early 1800s.
-Homemade lemonade recipes such as those above were common.
+In the early 1800s, lemonade was the most popular refreshment in both Canada and the United States.
+Fresh squeezed lemonade recipes such as those on this page were common.
 Not only were lemonade beverages served in homes, but it was the preferred refreshment at sports events, church picnics, and other public gatherings.

 In 1838, a French perfume dealer by the name of Eugene Roussel operated a small shop in Philadelphia and sold soda water as a means of extending his trade.
-Seeking a way to improve the taste of the beverage, he created carbonated lemonade by dissolving sugar in water flavored with lemon juice and then adding it to soda water.
+Seeking a way to improve the taste of his lemonades, he created a carbonated lemonade by dissolving sugar in water flavored with lemon juice, and then adding it to soda water.

-Roussel is credited with being the first to discover that sweetened fruit flavorings could only be added to carbonated water as concentrated syrups during bottling to avoid lessening the carbonation.
+Roussel is credited with being the first to discover that sweetened fruit flavorings could only be added to carbonated water as concentrated syrups during the bottling process, to avoid lessening the carbonation.